peterjc-dk/clojure-async-maze/README.md

 So when the key-set-list contains  #{"Up" "Down" "Left" "Right"}, all event-maps with :key-text in this set is passed to the same channel converted to keywords :up, :down, :left, :right

 ### From actions to moves.
-The actions, now converted to keywords are passed on to a go routine that takes the given maze looks up where that action will get you and passes that on, to the gui updater.
+The actions, now converted to keywords are passed on to a go routine that takes the given maze looks up where that action will get you and passes that on, to the GUI updater.
 Note that

- * It keeps track of the pressent state.
+ * It keeps track of the present state.
- * The get-new-position returns next state equals pressent state if hitting a wall.
+ * The get-new-position returns next state equals present state if hitting a wall.
  * The s/validate is some fancy "type" validation.
- * The timeout is stricly not needed it just makes it run more smooth.
+ * The timeout is strictly not needed it just makes it run more smooth.

 ```clj
 (defn get-next-state [state a maze]